 If summer is just around the corner, what better way to celebrate than a summery drink.
 We aren’t saying that Starbucks is always the healthiest of options, but this drink is super low in calories and is really refreshing.

 Provided you have a couple of passionfruit teabags and perhaps some lemonade, oh and just a little patience, you should be well on your way.
-If you’ve tried any of our other vanilla-based Starbucks drinks, then you should already have a little vanilla syrup, and if not, make some.
+If you’ve tried any of our other vanilla-based Starbucks drink recipes, then you should already have a little vanilla syrup, and if not, make some.
 There are loads of drinks you can make with it.

 19. Starbucks Very Berry Hibiscus

 Fruity and intense.
 Our Starbucks very berry hibiscus combines the tart sweetness of fresh fruit with other strong flavors, like green coffee extract.
 If you are looking for a caffeine pick me up, but the day is too warm to knock back an espresso or two, then this drink might be just what you need.
 You’ll find blackberries and grape juice within the recipe, not to mention a little green tea.
 It’s practically three of your five-a-day!

 Toasted cinnamon and brown sugar combine to make this one of our utter favorites.
 If you like our other recipes, you might get quite the collection of flavored syrups going on, as this is another that takes its cue from a little addition of magic.
 The good news is that you won’t need any fancy ingredients to make the syrup, just water, sugar, and cinnamon.
 Who knew that making Starbucks drinks at home could be so very easy?